 Communities & Local Government published a paper: 'Implementing Self-Financing for Council Housing' on 1st February 2011.
-This paper contained the then coalition government's detailed proposals for the introduction of self-financing to the Housing Revenue Account and was based on papers issued by the former Labour government.
+This paper contained the government's proposals for the introduction of self-financing to the Housing Revenue Account and was based on papers issued by the former Labour government.
+The new system was introduced in April 2012.
 The previous housing subsidy system was abolished but most local authorities had to pay to leave the system leaving them with higher levels of debt.
 This was intended to ensure that after collecting all rent due and servicing the debt, each council would have an appropriate amount of money left to pay for management, maintenance and major repairs.
-Abolition of the subsidy system did not end the requirement for local authorities to maintain a statutory, ring-fenced Housing Revenue Account.